 Guides and Porters: Hiring a local guide or porter is highly recommended.
 They not only carry heavy loads but also provide valuable insights into culture, language, and navigation.

 Lokpa in Tsum Valley is a hidden jewel in Nepal’s Himalayan landscape.
-Its remote location, rich culture, stunning scenery, and connection to the Manaslu Circuit make it a must-visit for adventurous travelers.
+Its remote location, living culture, sharp mountain scenery, and connection to the Manaslu Circuit make it worth visiting for adventurous travellers.
 The village offers more than a trek—it offers a chance to step back in time, witness ancient Buddhist traditions, and experience life in one of the most serene corners of the Himalayas.
 Combined with the grandeur of the Manaslu Circuit Trek, visiting Lokpa promises a journey of natural beauty, cultural richness, and personal discovery that few other destinations in Nepal can match.